 Saving for your children's education requires a long-term plan.
 And, like saving for retirement, the earlier you start your plan the better.
 Use this calculator to help develop or fine-tune your education savings plan.
 Click the "View Report" button for a detailed look at the results.
-For your convenience current savings rates are available to plug into the calculator.

 It's time to start thinking about college.
 In most high schools, 11th and 12th-grade students get college preparation courses and coaching.
 Your family may have started a college fund, but you are most likely going to have to take out some student loans to cover what your savings don't.
 Research and studies have shown that over 60 percent of all students that graduate from college will begin their careers in student loan debt.
 The average rate for defaulting on these loans is over 11 percent.
 This can have a huge impact and potentially cripple a young person just out of school.
 This article will go over the average cost of both public and private colleges, as well as four years and two-year schools.
 We'll touch on the cost of in state and out of state tuition, and what makes up the average cost per semester.
 We'll talk about the different types of loans that are available and how to apply for those, as well as alternative programs to look into to avoid taking out so many loans.

 A public two-year college is going to be one of your most inexpensive options.
 If the college is in your state, you won't get hit with out of state fees and added costs.
 The average yearly cost for a public two-year college is $3,500 to $4,000.
 This price includes courses, books, and miscellaneous expenses.
 There is usually no on campus housing, so this reduces the cost.

 A public four-year college is less expensive, but there is room and board added on.
 Most four-year colleges require you to live on campus for at least the first two years out of the four.
 The average cost of a public four-year college is $20,000 per year.
 This cost includes books, food, room and board, and courses.

 Public Two Year College - Out of State